 How does the Nigerian Insurance Market work?

 Basically, the Nigerian insurance market is consist of the buyers (consumers) and sellers (insurers) of insurance.
 Also, there are intermediaries (brokers and agents) who help to bring the two together.
 Additionally, there are the regulators, representative organizations, technical advisers, as well as consultants which are all part of the market.

 1. The Buyers

 Anybody who has legal insurable interest can insure their interest.
 Basically, this means that anyone who has a relationship with property or pecuniary interest by the law can insure their interest.
 The buyers are people who go to purchase insurance from insurance companies.
+A buyer should remember to ask for an insurance cover note when necessary.
 Here in Nigeria, the buyers of insurance are classified as follows: